 ARTICLE 13.
-HOURS OF DUTY AND OVERTIME.
+HOURS OF DUTY AND OVERTIME

 Section 1.
 Hours of Duty.
 The hours of duty shall be so established by the Fire Department that the average weekly hours of duty (other than hours during which employees may be summoned or kept on duty) shall not exceed 56 hours.
-The shift hours will start at 7:00am and end at 7:00am.
-Employees shall have 24 hour shifts immediately followed by 48 hours off duty.
+The shift hours will start at 7:00 a.m. and end at 7:00 a.m. the following day.
+Employees shall have 24 hour shifts immediately followed by 48 hours off duty, except for the Fire Prevention Officer, who normally shall work a 40 hour a week schedule.

 Section 2.
 Overtime Scheduled.
-In the event that a need for overtime should occur in the Department overtime pay shall be paid at the time and one-half rate of pay to the employee working overtime, computed on the hourly pay rate.
+In the event that a need for overtime should occur in the Department because of vacation, sickness, or other reasons, overtime pay shall be paid at the time and one half rate of pay to the employee working overtime, computed on the hourly pay rate.
 Employees shall be paid double time for overtime worked on Sundays and holidays.
-The hourly rate shall be

-1/40th of weekly salary.
+The hourly rate shall be 1/40th of weekly salary.
 The City shall maintain the necessary overtime list made up of qualified employees to perform the duty needed.
 Employees shall be listed on a rotating list.
 A copy of this list shall be kept in the Chief's office and be available for inspection with permission.
 On this list the City shall record the date of call and the response and whether the overtime was refused or no answer received, or the employee was absent due to sickness, vacation, or otherwise.
 Employees shall be called in rotation, starting at the top of the list.
 Any mistakes will be corrected solely by future assignments.
 In the event there is no officer on said shift, then it shall be at the Chief's discretion to authorize an officer to work overtime.
 The officer in charge of scheduling the overtime will first telephone the employee.
-If the phone is busy, answered electronically, the phone is not answered, or the employee is not at home, the officer will then call the employee by their respective cell phone number.
+If the phone is busy, answered electronically, the phone is not answered, or the employee is not at home, the officer will then call the employee by their respective individual cell phone number.
 If no reply is received from the employee within 5 minutes, the officer will then proceed to the next employee on the overtime list, following the same procedure until an employee is found to cover the needed overtime.
 If an employee refuses or no answer is received after calling the employee, the employee's name will be placed at the bottom of the list.
 The employee shall be responsible for keeping his phone numbers updated with the Fire Department.